There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

-These treatments can also help reduce your risk of developing other types of cardiovascular disease (CVD), such as coronary heart disease, stroke and heart attack.
+These treatments can also help reduce your risk of developing other types of cardiovascular disease (CVD), such as:

-This is very important, because having PAD is a sign that your blood vessels are unhealthy, which can mean you are more likely to develop one of these potentially more serious problems.
+This is very important, because having PAD is a sign that your blood vessels are unhealthy.
+This could mean you're more likely to develop one of these potentially more serious problems.

-Surgery may be used in severe cases or when initial treatment has not effectively reduced your symptoms.
+Surgery may be used in severe cases or when initial treatment hasn't effectively reduced your symptoms.

-The two most important lifestyle changes that you can make if you are diagnosed with PAD are exercising more regularly and stopping smoking, if you smoke.
+The two most important lifestyle changes that you can make if you're diagnosed with PAD are exercising more regularly and stopping smoking, if you smoke.

 Evidence suggests that regular exercise helps to reduce the severity and frequency of PAD symptoms, while also reducing the risk of developing another CVD.